Our Servers Honk -- Thanks AMD

 In recent years, there has been a transition in hardware and software that greatly improves database performance.
 It started in 2003 wth some changes AMD (see our Advance Micro Devices, Inc board here: AMD) made in how their CPUs accessed memory.
 Intel quickly folllowed suit.
 And software that could take advantage of these new CPU features was also fairly quick to follow -- depending on what operating system you used.

 These new CPUs were able to address a bigger memory space than the CPUs that came before them.
 A much much much (keep going here) bigger memory space.
 And, one of the primary benefactors of the change was the lowly database.
 Using the new CPU hardware and the new software designed for it, databases became sometimes 10-50 times faster on standard select statements.
+And then we further boost performance with caching technology avaiilable only on open source platforms and with database caching available in our app layer.
+Our server is nearly sleeping even at peak load now.

 And then, another revolution hit -- the dual core and multi-core CPU came along.
 Soon we had 2 core CPUs, then 4 core, then 8 core.
 And the top of the line stuff today is well above an 8 core CPU.
 This also helps things like databases particularly well.